 Attribution notice: Most Scripture quotations taken from the NASB, copyright Lockman Foundation, used by permission.
 Other Scriptures from The Holy Bible NIV, copyright Zondervan, used by permission.
 Image may be subject to copyright and are used per the Fair Use Act for commentary and education purposes only.

 Author's note: I also recommend reading The Forgotten Sin of Worldliness, Separated from the World, The Bible is the Word of God, Scripture Alone (Sola Fide), The Ways of Life, Avoiding Worldly Worship, Is Secular Music for Christians?, Rock, Rap, and Reggae Music - Five Divine Revelations, Sins That Will Keep You From Heaven, The Top Ten Things Jesus Taught, Ask for the Ancient Paths, Holding Fast the Faithful Word, Avoid Becoming a Corrupted Christian, Exposing Heresy, and Popularity of the Gospel.
+I also recommend my daughter's poem, The Dazzling Wine of Deception.
 You can access the Home page of this blog for more articles on Truth and heresy, as well as my complete blog directory at "Writing for the Master."

 Do You Want to Know Him?